meghancampbel9/meghancampbel9/README.md

 ## 💡 What I Do:

-🛠 Full-Stack Development: 1.5 years of experience designing & developing dynamic web applications with React Typescript, while building microservices using Go and Python.
+💻 Full-Stack Development: 1.5 years of experience designing & developing dynamic web applications with React Typescript, while building microservices using Go and Python.

-🔧 System Integration: 1.5 years of hands-on experience in system integration, focusing on control systems and autonomous robotics.
+🤖 System Integration: 1.5 years of hands-on experience in system integration, focusing on control systems and autonomous robotics.

-📋 Management: 3 years of experience leading cross-functional teams, supervising external contractors, and managing project timelines to ensure high-quality deliverables.

 ## 🌱 Interests and Goals